alext234/cppobserver/README.md

 make
 ```

-To run tests and examples:
+- Run tests and examples:

 ```
 from  build directory: